-To date the JP/JEI has a record of nearly 100% employment or PG education.
-In fact, most JP/JEI graduates (>70%) go on to PG education.
+To date the other JP between QMUL-BUPT has a record of 100% employment or PG education.
+In fact, most JP graduates (>80%) go on to PG education, including directly to PhD research.
+The JEI expectation would be the same.